 The supporting inspector will interview selected school staff, students and homestays.
 Interviews with school staff and students may be carried out remotely.
-In addition, the AEGIS office will provide a web link to guestionnaires for parents, homestays, students and schools which the guardianship organisation will be required to forward to the full list of their respective contact groups.
+In addition, the AEGIS office will provide a web link to questionnaires for parents, homestays, students and schools which the guardianship organisation will be required to forward to the full list of their respective contact groups.

-For those guardianship organisations that operate a system of local coordinators, the supporting inspector may wish to interview a selection of coordinators remotely.
+For those guardianship organisations where there are several staff members and for those that operate a system of local coordinators, online questionnaires will be sent and the supporting inspector may wish to interview a selection of coordinators remotely.